-As you will see in the video, there were plenty of seniors taking place in this race.
-Our first stop was Notre-Dame Basilica of Montreal.
-Inaugurated in 1829, the church features magnificent artwork, stain glass windows, and attracts hundreds of thousands of visitors each year.
+As you will see in the video, there were plenty of seniors taking part in this race.
+Our first stop was the Notre-Dame Basilica of Montreal.
+Inaugurated in 1829, the church features magnificent artwork, stained glass windows and attracts thousands of visitors each year.
 Our sightseeing took us to another church—Notre-Dame-de-Bon-Secours Chapel.
-This was founded in 1655, and is known as the “sailor’s church”.
-We visited many attractions including the port area, market places such as Place Jacques-Cartier, and Place d’Armes.
+It was founded in 1655 and is known as the “sailor’s church.”
+We visited many attractions, including the port area, marketplaces such as Place Jacques-Cartier and Place d’Armes.
 Later we strolled through China Town.

-Chateau Ramezay built in 1705 by Pierre Couturier as a residence for Claude de Ramezay, Governor of Montreal.
+Chateau Ramezay was built in 1705 by Pierre Couturier as a residence for Claude de Ramezay, Governor of Montreal.
 It transformed into a museum in 1895, presenting its magnificent collection and gardens.

-As we learned in both Montreal and later Québec City, this is French territory.
+As we learned in both Montreal and later Québec City, this is a French territory.
 Linda’s French through high school did little to support us.
 With a single exception of a house cleaner at our hotel, everyone we dealt with was fluent in English and French.

 Day 7: Sunday, September 23, 2018.
 Montreal Botanical gardens

 One quirk of common Montreal parlance is that directions (north, south, east, and west) along the street grid are sharply skewed relative to the actual compass directions.
-The St. Lawrence River is taken as flowing west to east (even though it flows north or northeast past the island), so that directions along streets parallel to the river are referred to as “west” and “east,” and those along streets perpendicular to the river, “north” and “south.”
-In much of Montreal, “north” is actually northwest, and in some areas such as Verdun and Pointe-aux-Trembles it is actually due west.
+The St. Lawrence River is taken as flowing west to east (even though it flows north or northeast past the island) so that directions along streets parallel to the river are referred to as “west” and “east,” and those along streets perpendicular to the river, “north” and “south.”
+In much of Montreal, “north” is northwest, and in some areas such as Verdun and Pointe-aux-Trembles, it is due west.
 “Montreal directions” are used in naming street addresses and describing bus routes, among other things.

-We took 5 hours 30 minutes to walk its grounds and I do not believe that we saw 10% of available fauna and flora.
+We took 5 hours 30 minutes to walk its grounds, and I do not believe that we saw 10% of available fauna and flora.
 The gardens are so impressive that it would be worth visiting Montreal just to see the botanical gardens.
-We walked a total of 12.5 miles this day.
-What a great day.
+We walked a total of 12.5 miles (20 kilometers) today.
+What an enjoyable day.
 We ate at the restaurant in the gardens twice.
 We had a morning tea break and dinner in the evening.
 We were impressed with the food and prices.
 During our wanderings, we visited the Japanese and Chinese gardens.

 The Japanese garden is 2.5 hectares (6 acres), with each tree, shrub, and stone carefully arranged.
-The bonsai garden was a special attraction with its rare beauty.
+The bonsai garden was a unique attraction with its rare beauty.
 Trees range from 25 to over 350 years old.

-Milwaukee has the Domes, a collection of 3 greenhouses catering for different climates.
+Milwaukee has the Domes, a collection of three greenhouses catering to different climates.
 The Montreal Botanical Gardens has nine chambers to house different plant types.
-The amount of detail provided is overwhelming and hosts a significant amount of facts that to do this garden justice would require several days, if not weeks, to get the full appreciation.
+The amount of detail provided is overwhelming and hosts a considerable number of facts that to do this garden justice would require several days, if not weeks, to get the full appreciation.

 Day 8: Monday, September 24, 2018.
 Montreal to Québec City, Québec.

-Québec City sits on the Saint Lawrence River in Canada’s mostly French-speaking Québec province.
+Québec City sits on the north bank of the Saint Lawrence River in Canada’s French-speaking Québec province.
 Dating to 1608, it has a fortified colonial core, Vieux-Québec, and Place Royale, with stone buildings and narrow streets.
-This area is the site of the towering Château Frontenac Hotel and imposing Citadelle of Québec.
+This area is the site of the towering Château Frontenac Hotel and the imposing Citadelle of Québec.
 The Petit Champlain district’s cobblestone streets are lined with bistros and boutiques.

-The Saint Lawrence Seaway is a system of locks, and canals in Canada and the United States that permits ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes, serving Lake Superior and Lake Erie.
-Boaters can navigate 6,100 miles (9,800 kilometers) from Québec City to New Orleans, Louisiana on the Gulf of Mexico.
+The Saint Lawrence Seaway is a system of locks and canals in Canada and the United States that permits ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes, serving Lake Superior and Lake Erie.
+Boaters can navigate 6,100 miles (9,800 kilometers) from Québec City to New Orleans, Louisiana, on the Gulf of Mexico.

-We ate at an Italian restaurant for dinner, one that was recommended by the tour guide.
-Finally checked into our room after 7:30 pm.
-The weather forecast for the next day was afternoon rain, so we planned carefully in the morning how to get the most out of our day.
-More bad news: parking in any central city is a challenge.
+We ate at an Italian restaurant for dinner, one that was recommended by the tour guide—finally checked into our room after 7:30 pm.
+The weather forecast for the next day was afternoon rain, so we planned carefully how to get the most out of our day in the morning.
+More unwelcome news: parking in any central city is a challenge.
 The hotel provided a parking spot just off the street nearby.
-It required that I back into a small ally space, leaving just enough room so that I could get out of the driver side door.
+It required that I go back into a small alley space, leaving just enough room so that I could get out of the driver-side door.
 I managed to scrape the front side fender on a metal railing.
-When I get back home I will decide if I get this touched up.
+When I get back home, I will decide if I will get this touched up.
 I know it is not that bad, but it is my first scrape.

 Day 9: Tuesday, September 25, 2018, Québec City

 The day began with a continental breakfast at our hotel.
-We joined a 2-hour walking tour that took us to the old city area.
-Once more learned about Québec City.
+We joined a 2-hour walking tour that took us to the old city area—once more learned about Québec City.
 It has the lowest crime rate of any city in North America.
 Walking home after dark late last night, we saw several women, young and old, striding it out alone without a care in the world.

-The motorists are extremely polite.
+The motorists are incredibly polite.
 If you cross in front of them, they will stop for you.
-The streets have yellow “zebra” crossings in some places; here motorists are obliged to stop for pedestrians.
+The streets have yellow “zebra” crossings in some places; here, motorists are obliged to stop for pedestrians.
 I asked the guide about motor cars.
-By comparison, in the US large SUVs dominate the streets.
-Here, the guide told me, Canadians prefer European style vehicles, smaller cars.
+By comparison, in the US, large SUVs dominate the streets.
+Here, the guide told me, Canadians prefer European-style vehicles, smaller cars.
 In addition, gasoline is 50% higher than in the US.